 Forest Plan Section Page Number Resource Forest Plan Text Applicable?
 (Y/N) Requires Amendment?
-(Y/N) Section 4.
+(Y/N) Rationale Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 49 Fire and Fuels Consideration should be given the following in development of the Wildland Fire Situation Analysis (WFSA).
 (1) Cost containment: Fires are suppressed at minimum cost, considering firefighter and public safety, benefits, and values to be protected, consistent with resource objectives.
 (2) Can the fire be contained within established parameters (3) Effects on the environment: (a) air quality/smoke, (b) noise/motorized equipment and helicopter use, (c) visual/burned area vs. recreational use-intrusion of suppression forces, and (d) water quality/downstream contamination, (e) T&E, and (f) flood control.
 (4) Social acceptance: (a) Burn area size (b) Differences in suppression action between wilderness/non-wilderness. (c) Differences in suppression or monitoring. (d) Media, (e) Political.
 (5) Economic: (a) Infrastructure, (b) Residential and Commercial Property, (c) finance.
 (6) Cultural and Historical.
 (7) Commitment of Resources: Will suppression action on this fire unreasonably impair our ability to respond to other needs regionally and/or nationally?
 If the initial response is no longer consistent with fire management direction, or is anticipated to become inappropriate, the fire must be considered a Wildland Fire and a WFSA must be prepared and implemented.
 (8) Safety: (a) Firefighter, (b) Public, (c) Aviation.
-No No The star project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 50 Fire and Fuels Consideration should be given the following in development of the WFSA.
 (2) Can the fire be contained within established parameters, (3) Effects on the environment: (a) air quality/smoke, (b) noise/motorized equipment and helicopter use, (c) visual/burned area vs. recreational use - intrusion of suppression forces, and (d) water quality/downstream contamination, (4) social acceptance: (a) will size of burned area that results be accepted socially, (b) will the public accept the difference in suppression action within the wilderness vs. outside the wilderness, (c) if direct attack is selected, will the public accept that, and (d) if appropriate indirect attack or monitoring is selected, will the public accept that, and (5) Commitment of Resources: (a) will suppression action on this fire unreasonably impair our ability to respond to other needs regionally and/or nationally, (b) if the initial response is no longer consistent with fire management direction, it is anticipated to become inappropriate, the fire must be considered an escaped fire and an Escape Fire Situation Analysis (EFSA) prepared and implemented.
-No No The star project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 45 General / NEPA Process notices of intent and operating plans as needed.
-No No The star project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
-Management Direction Management Prescriptions Applicable to All Forest Areas 45 General / NEPA Protect Forest Service surface rights as needed, including preparation of EA/EIS, title searches, litigation, etc. No No The star project.
+Management Direction Management Prescriptions Applicable to All Forest Areas 45 General / NEPA Protect Forest Service surface rights as needed, including preparation of EA/EIS, title searches, litigation, etc. No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 51 General / Partnerships Increase level of close coordination between Forest Service and other agency law enforcement officers.
-No No The star project.
+No No The standard and guideline is not applicable to the proposed project.